 Other Important Contacts

-By calling 8-1-1 you can speak to a health services representative, who can connect you with a registered nurse, registered dietitian, or a pharmacist for assistance with managing your health concerns or those of your family.
+By calling 8-1-1 you can speak to a health services navigator, who can connect you with a registered nurse, registered dietitian, or a pharmacist for assistance with managing your health concerns or those of your family.

 However, we recognize that you may also want to talk about the care you or your family has already received or is receiving.
 We recognize you may also have questions for the Ministry of Health.
 The below important contact information will help you determine who you can talk to about your questions or concerns.